HananShpigler/Simon/README.md

-# Simon
+# Simon Game
-Another game, this time its Simon Game which is written with HTML5,CSS3,Javascript and jQuery
+this time using HTML5,CSS3,***Javascript and jQuery combinations*** to make changes, event listeners, sounds, animations and much more.

+Enjoy playing the game :)